 You can resume driving when you move freely and comfortably.
 Breast massages should be avoided for six weeks following the surgery as it may dislodge the transferred fat cells in the breasts.

 You must stop smoking 6 weeks before and after your surgery as smoking is associated with delayed healing and poor take of the fat cells.
 Usually, complete recovery and final results of the procedure will be noticeable after about twelve weeks.

 Why choose Dr Mark Doyle?

-Dr Mark Doyle is a highly skilled and accomplished specialist plastic surgeon with over 30 years experience.
+Dr Mark Doyle is a highly skilled and accomplished specialist plastic surgeon with over 30 years of experience.
 He puts his patient’s safety and wellbeing as his priority and approaches every case with up-to-date knowledge and highly innovative techniques.
 He performs fat transfer breast augmentation through the PUREGRAFT fat transfer system, which helps achieve more fat retention (of up to 60%) in your breasts giving you longer-lasting outcomes.

 Frequently Asked Questions

-Is it worth getting undergoing breast augmentation?
+Is it worth getting undergoing fat transfer breast augmentation?